 Would you like your baby to share your blood type?
 IVF Spain doctors apply another phenotypic selection criterion if you express the wish that your baby has the same blood type as one of the parents.
 In such case the egg donor will be selected according to this specific characteristic.

 Furthermore, the Spanish Law of Assisted Reproduction constitutes of requirements to guarantee the baby’s health so that neither the child, nor future generations are at risk of serious diseases.
 Among the most important criteria to determine whether an egg donor is ideal is her age, since the egg quality greatly depends on this important factor.

 Egg donor requirements

-In Spain the minimum age to donate eggs is 18 years of age and the maximum is 35; however, IVF Spain recommends and uses donors under 30 years of age.
-The clinic’s donors’ average age is 25, since this range of age increases the chance of a successful pregnancy.
+In Spain the minimum age to donate eggs is 18 and the maximum is 35; however, IVF Spain recommends and uses donors under 30 years of age.
+The clinic’s donor average age is 25, since this range of age increases the chance of a successful pregnancy.

 Requirements for egg donors in Europe are very strict.
 Their health is guaranteed.
 At IVF Spain they undergo health investigation and thorough screening including tests for serious diseases like HIV, Chlamydia, Hepatitis, Rubella, Toxoplasmosis, Cytomegalovirus or Syphilis, among others.
 A genetic and chromosomic test is also performed on egg donors to rule out possible alterations.